crf199274/mcu/esp32/libraries/WebSockets_Generic/README.md

 ### ESP Async TCP

-This libary can run in Async TCP mode on the ESP.
+This library can run in Async TCP mode on the ESP.

 The mode can be activated in the [WebSockets_Generic.h](src/WebSockets_Generic.h) (see WEBSOCKETS_NETWORK_TYPE define).